 Some websites are Google Cast-enabled to deliver the best possible entertainment experience.
 Currently, YouTube, Netflix, Google Play Movies, Google Play Music and more are Google Cast-enabled and we're adding new ones all the time!How will you know if a website is Google Cast-enabled?

-On sites that are Google Cast Ready, there are numerous benefits to using controls provided by the site instead of just casting the tab for that site.
+On sites that are Google Cast-enabled, there are numerous benefits to using controls provided by the site instead of just casting the tab for that site.
 These include:

-- Higher quality: Google Cast Ready sites can serve high quality content that is best for viewing on TV.
-This will often means that you'll get a full 1080p high definition picture; for some content you may also get 5.1 surround sound (if supported by your TV or receiver).
+- Higher quality: Google Cast-enabled sites can serve high quality content that is best for viewing on TV.
+This often means that you'll get a full 1080p high definition picture; for some content you may also get 5.1 surround sound (if supported by your TV or receiver).
 When Casting a tab, you are limited to a maximum of 720p (if supported by your computer).

-- Battery life and computer load: Google Cast Ready sites play directly on Chromecast, and put no load on your computer.
+- Battery life and computer load: Google Cast-enabled sites play directly on Chromecast, and put no load on your computer.
 Casting a tab requires a lot of your computer's power, which is why it's not supported on all computers.

-- Plays independently: When you play from Google Cast Ready sites, you can shut down your computer or close the lid.
+- Plays independently: When you play from a Google Cast-enabled site, you can shut down your computer or close the lid.
 With tab projection, you will need to keep your computer on throughout the cast.

-Google Cast Ready sites will generally try to automatically switch from casting a tab to an optimised mode of operation if you are already casting a tab when you visit the site.
+Google Cast-enabled sites will generally try to automatically switch from casting a tab to an optimised mode of operation if you are already casting a tab when you visit the site.

-Casting a tab is still very useful for sites that aren't Google Cast Ready, but whenever you see the Cast icon in the video player of a site, that should be your first choice
+Casting a tab is still very useful for sites that aren't Google Cast-enabled, but whenever you see the Cast icon in the video player of a site, that should be your first choice!